 Indonesia was chosen as a developing Pacific Rim country to implement the project.
-The importance of having more effective fisheries management practices is widely recognized in Indonesia, and this leads to support by the federal government and the willingness of stakeholders to consider new approaches such as the development and implementation of a citizen/fisher-based observation system linked with fisheries scientists and managers.
-The project foundation would be the strong collaboration PICES scientists have with the Indonesian Agency for the Assessment and Application of Technology (BPPT) and the Indonesian Institute of Sciences (LIPI) developed over previous PICES/MAFF projects - "Development of the prevention systems for harmful organisms' expansion in the Pacific Rim" (2007-2012), "Marine ecosystem health and human wellbeing" (2012-2017), and "Building capacity for coastal monitoring by local small-scale fishers (2017-2020).
+The importance of having more effective fisheries management practices is widely recognized in Indonesia, and this has led to support by the federal government and the willingness of stakeholders to consider new approaches such as the development and implementation of a citizen/fisher-based observation system linked with fisheries scientists and managers.
+The basis for the project is the strong collaboration PICES scientists have developed with the Indonesian government agencies and research institutions during previous PICES/MAFF projects - "Development of the prevention systems for harmful organisms' expansion in the Pacific Rim" (2007-2012), "Marine ecosystem health and human well-being" (2012-2017; MarWeB), and "Building capacity for coastal monitoring by local small-scale fishers (2017-2020; FishGIS).